pixl8/preside-ext-content-dependency-tracker/README.md

 * Possibility to identifiy orphans and broken dependencies
 * link in and out from/to Preside System (e.g. from an asset in asset manager see number of dependencies and directly link into the tracker)

-ATTENTION: This extension makes use of the enhanced record views introduced in Preside 10.24.0 and will not work with any previous version.
+ATTENTION: as of now this extension depends on the better-view-record-screen extension which is not open sourced (yet), stay tuned, as it will be soon...

 ## Installation